 As a prime example, I don’t like running (when I say “don’t like” that is code for “absolutely despise with an unbridled passion”) and just the thought of spending time on a treadmill makes me want to kick a circus clown in the teeth… so guess what?
 I don’t do it!

 Hell, I don’t even write articles about running; I have someone else do that for me!

 So instead, I do the things that mentally stimulate me and that I enjoy.
 Things like:

 I just do the things I like and call it a day!

 If you don’t enjoy a particular type of exercise, either pick a new activity or find something to make what you are doing more fun!

 Here are some tips for integrating geeky and healthy lifestyles to get you started:

-- If you don’t like running, don’t do it!
+- If you don’t like running, try something else like biking or swimming!

 - If you hate working out alone, find a buddy!